 Now, we’re ready to take the final presentation public to all the members of the Chamber.
 The event on June 4th will be festive, and will include food and brand keepsakes for all attending.
 We are so excited to launch this effort, but it requires your help.
+The event is set to explore Unlimited Graphic Design opportunities.
 All Put-in-Bay Chamber of Commerce members are encouraged to attend the event and bring your graphics, marketing or social media workers as well.
 Help us to make this launch a successful and memorable day to move forward together as “one island, one voice!”

 To subscribe to the Put-in-Bay Gazette please visit their website by clicking here.

 There are no reviews yet.
 Be the first one to write one.